-The UK NSC policy on Cryptorchidism screening in newborn boys
+The UK NSC recommendation on Cryptorchidism screening in newborn boys

 |Last review completed

 Detection of delayed descent of the testicles forms part of the routine physical examination of all newborn baby boys and again at 6-8 weeks.

 A Programme Centre has been set up in England and all aspects of the examination are being reviewed.

 Find general information about population health screening.